KorbinianK/Ethereum-SupplyChain/README.md

 ## Description

 This is a basic boilerplate to get started with your Ethereum ÐAPP.
-It has all the basic setup included, the Tutorial Token, Boostrap and Webpack.
+It has all the basics setup for you, including the Tutorial Token, Boostrap and Webpack.

 ## Features